136MasterNR/Battles-of-Batch/README.md

   - Download the wizard here: [BattlesOfBatch-Setup.exe](https://htssoft.tk/get-download/BattlesOfBatch-Setup.exe)
   - Download manually here: [battlesofbatch-latest.zip](https://htssoft.tk/get-download/battlesofbatch-latest.zip)

-Battles of Batch is currently only available on Windows, with required command line version at least 10.0.1.
+Battles of Batch is currently only available on Windows, with a required command line version at least 10.0.1 and higher.

 This project uses ANSI as a text formatter.
 We use ANSI to format the colors on the window and manage displayed text.
-It is required to work properly.
+It is required for almost anything to work properly.

 # About
 ### Contact (#1.0)